Things to see and do - Polokwane

 Mkt.
 Street ZA - Polokwane

-The Pietersburg/Polokwane Museum is located in The Irish House , a striking steepled building whose metallic structure was imported from Germany in 1906.
-Its galleries recount the history of Africa back to the stone age.
-The jewellery, musical instr..
+The Pietersburg/Polokwane Museum is located in The Irish House, a striking steepled building whose metallic structure was imported from Germany in 1906.
+It provides an insight into the diverse cultural heritage of the town and Limpopo province.

 With luxurious suites and marble bathrooms, Fusion Boutique is the only 5-star hotel Polokwane.
 Diverse massage treatments are offered, and there is a zen garden with sun loungers.
 Fusion Boutique Hotel is less than 1 km from Polokwane Golf Club and..